inconceivableza/social-app/docs/localization.md

 # Internationalization

-We want the official Bluesky app to be supported in as many languages as possible.
-If you want to help us translate the app, please open a PR or issue on the [Bluesky app repo on GitHub](https://github.com/bluesky-social/social-app)
+We want the official Foodios app to be supported in as many languages as possible.
+If you want to help us translate the app, please open a PR or issue on the [Foodios app repo on GitHub](https://github.com/bluesky-social/social-app)

 ## Tools
 We are using Lingui to manage translations.
 You can find the documentation [here](https://lingui.dev/).